Connecting ESP32 to Wi-Fi and Accessing Websites Asynchronously with Embassy

 - Select the option "Enable allocations via the esp-alloc crate."

-- Now, you can enable "Enable Wi-Fi via esp-wifi crate."
+- Now, you can enable "Enable Wi-Fi via esp-radio crate."

 - Select the option "Adds embassy framework support".